 Shadow Views

-Target Audience: Advanced Goal: Build injected UI surfaces that render in Shadow DOM with explicit lifecycle control and clear separation between View logic and React rendering.
+Target Audience: Advanced Goal: Build injected UI surfaces that render in Shadow DOM with explicit lifecycle control and clear separation between View logic and component rendering.

 Shadow Views are the HexaJS pattern for mounting isolated UI into the page through Shadow DOM.
 They are ideal when you need extension-owned UI that must avoid page CSS collisions and be mounted only when a workflow starts.